CG Principle

 Before the Annual General Meeting

-In 2024, the Company allowed shareholders to propose the agenda of the Annual General Meeting and nominate candidates for directorship from 1st October 2023 – 15th December 2023.
-The criteria for proposing and nominating are disclosed on the Company’s website www.ifscapthai.com under the subject “Investor Relation” → “Shareholder Meetings”, as well as through the SET’s channel which is allowed before the end of the accounting period.
-After the said period, there was no agenda and nomination proposed by shareholders.
-In addition, the Board of Directors adheres to the policy not to add new agendas that have not been proposed in advance.
+In 2025, the Company allowed shareholders to propose the agenda of the Annual General Meeting and nominate candidates for directorship from 1 October 2024 – 15 December 2024.
+The criteria for proposing and nominating are disclosed on the Company’s website www.ifscapthai.com under the subject “Investor Relations” → “Shareholders’ Meeting”, as well as through the SET’s channel, which is allowed before the end of the accounting period.
+Upon the specified period, it appeared that no shareholder proposed any candidate for the Company’s consideration for director nomination, and no shareholder proposed any additional agenda items for the meeting.
+The Board of Directors adheres to a policy of not adding agenda items that have not been proposed in advance.

 On the date of the Annual General Meeting

-The Company allows the shareholders or proxies to register for meeting attendance according to the date and time specified in the meeting via the barcode system.
+The Company allows shareholders or proxies to register for meeting attendance according to the date and time specified in the meeting notice via the barcode system.

-The Company will inform all shareholders of the meeting resolutions via the SET’s available channels immediately on the meeting date.
-The meeting’s minutes will be compiled with key information covered, while questions and comments will also be recorded.
-The meeting’s resolutions will be disclosed on the Company’s website and will be submitted to the SET within 14 days from the meeting date, while the minutes will be kept at the Company’s office premises.
+After the meeting is completed, the Company will submit the shareholders’ meeting resolutions via the SET’s disclosure channel immediately on the meeting date.
+The minutes of the meeting will be prepared with complete and material information, including questions, comments, and resolutions.
+The Company will disclose the meeting minutes on its website and submit the completed minutes to the SET within fourteen (14) days from the meeting date.
+The minutes will also be kept at the Company’s office.

-To ensure transparency and traceability, the Board of Directors encourages the use of ballots to cast votes in each agenda on a one-share one-vote basis, and the election of directors will be on an individual basis.
+To ensure transparency and traceability, the Board of Directors encourages the use of ballots to cast votes on each agenda on a one-share, one-vote basis, and the election of directors will be on an individual basis.

-The Board of Directors treats all shareholders equally to express their opinions and suggestions through Investor Relations and at the Annual General Meeting of shareholders.
-A shareholder who cannot attend the meeting is able to authorize a proxy to an independent director or appoint a person as a proxy to attend and vote at the meeting on his or her behalf.
-The Company will treat any proxy as a shareholder.
+The Board of Directors treats all shareholders equally in expressing their opinions and suggestions through Investor Relations and at the shareholders’ meeting.
+The Company provides an opportunity for shareholders who are unable to attend the meeting to appoint at least one independent director or another proxy to attend and vote on their behalf at the shareholders’ meeting.
+The Company treats proxy holders in the same manner as shareholders.

-The Board of Directors sets a policy to comply with the Company’s Articles of Association, the Securities and Exchange laws, notifications, orders, and the regulations of the Stock Exchange of Thailand and other relevant organizations.
-Moreover, the Board of Directors focuses on compliance with regulations of connected transactions, acquisition and disposal of material assets, disclosure of connected transactions, and use of inside information for personal or other persons’ benefits.
-The Board has also stipulated rules to prevent any transaction with conflicts of interest.
+The Board of Directors has a policy to comply with the Company’s Articles of Association, the Securities and Exchange Act, and the rules, regulations, notifications, orders, or requirements of the Stock Exchange of Thailand and other relevant authorities.
+The Board places importance on compliance with requirements relating to connected transactions, the acquisition or disposal of significant assets of the Company, disclosure of connected transactions, and the use of inside information for personal or others’ benefit.
+The Company has also established measures to prevent transactions that may cause conflicts of interest.

 The roles of stakeholders can be summarized as follows: